awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-import-api-update.md

-# Import a Swagger File to Update an Existing API Definition<a name="api-gateway-import-api-update"></a>
+# Import an OpenAPI File to Update an Existing API Definition<a name="api-gateway-import-api-update"></a>

  You can import API definitions only to update an existing API, without changing its endpoint configuration, as well as stages and stage variables, or references to API Keys\.